 - a.
-The Compliance Review may result in the assessment of a Civil Penalty as prescribed by §42-4-235(2), CRS, for violations discovered during the Compliance Review. - b.
-The amount of the Civil Penalty will be determined by taking into account the following factors: - i.
+The eCompliance FReview may result in the assessment of a eCivil pPenalty as prescribed by §42-4-235(2) (a) and (b), CRS, for violations discovered during the eCompliance FReview. - b.
+The amount of the eCivil pPenalty will be determined by taking into account the following factors: - i.
 Nature and gravity of the violation; - ii.
 Degree of culpability; - iii.
-History of offenses within three years preceding the date of the Compliance Review; - iv.
-Such other matters as justice and public safety may require, not including any consideration of a violator's ability to pay the Civil Penalty. - c.
-The intrastate operation of implements of husbandry shall not be subject to the civil penalties provided in 49 CFR 386, Subpart G.
+History of offenses within three years preceding the date of the eCompliance #Review;

-d.
-The Compliance Review investigator will use the Uniform Fine Assessment (UFA), as codified by §42-4-235 (2) (a), CRS, to determine the Civil Penalty levied upon the motor carrier.
+- iv.
+Such other matters as justice and public safety may require, NOT INCLUDINGnot to include any consideration of a violator's ability to pay the eCivil pPenalty. - c.
+The intrastate operation of implements of husbandry shall not be subject to the civil penalties provided in 49 CFR 386, Subpart G. - d.
+The eCompliance FReview investigator will use the Uniform Fine Assessment (UFA), as incorporated CODIFIED by §42-4-235 (2) (A), CRS, the CSP, to determine the eCivil Penalty levied upon the motor carrier.